-Refer to GB Chapter 9 Section 9.10.2 for more information on the fundamental design principles of a roundabout.
+Refer to GB Chapter 9 Section 9.10.2 TRB NCHRP Report 672 Chapter 6 Section 6.2 for more information on the fundamental design principles and objectives of a roundabout.

 8.10.3 Roundabout Drainage

 With the circulatory roadway sloping away from the central island, place inlets generally on the outer curb line of the roundabouts.
 Inlets can usually be avoided on the central island for a roundabout designed on a constant grade through an intersection.
 In the areas of the splitter islands, keep a normal crown on the approaches and avoid inlets in the splitter islands.
 As with any intersection, take care to ensure low points and inlets are placed upstream of crosswalks.